East Asian and Pacific Community

 In the 1960s a major wave of Chinese immigrants came to the United States and to Pittsburgh from Taiwan; these Chinese immigrants were all well-educated and came to the United States for graduate studies.
 After they finished their Master's and Doctorate degrees, most of them chose to stay in the United States; they are now very well established in Pittsburgh as well as in other parts of the U.S.

-In the eighties, a new wave of Chinese immigrants came to the United States and to Pittsburgh; hundreds of Chinese students come to study in the universities and colleges in the region.
+In the 1980s, a new wave of Chinese immigrants came to the United States and to Pittsburgh; hundreds of Chinese students come to study in the universities and colleges in the region.

 Frank Y. Liu, Professor of Law, and Director, the Center for Legal Information, Duquesne University, wrote this brief description.
 His goal is to use this as the basis for developing a comprehensive and true picture of the Chinese Community in Pittsburgh.